Our second hatch of 2017 resulted in Easter Egger, Oliver Egger, White Leghorn, and Delaware chicks.

 Most birds and reptiles have an egg tooth, which is an essential part in the hatching process.
 On birds, it is small, sharp, and sits at the tip of the upper beak.

-Just a fair warning: this is not a happy hatch day post.
+Warning: this is not a happy hatch day post.
 If reading about the bad days doesn’t interest you, you should probably skip this post.
 Cream Legbars have been a breed I’d been wanting for awhile.
 The timing never seemed to work out and there aren’t many breeders nearby.
-This summer I finally decided to take the plunge and order hatching eggs from
+This summer I finally decided to take …

 It had been awhile since we hatched eggs, so back in June I set some in the incubator.
 We have 3 main coops.
 These eggs are from the coop with Roost, an Olive Egger, as the papa.
 The hens are Black Copper Marans, Rhode Island Reds, and Easter Eggers.